 Our experienced physical therapists have more than 20 years of combined experience providing exceptional service to patients in outpatient facilities, large urban research hospitals, skilled nursing facilities, acute and intensive care and at home.
-You will receive individualized attention during a one-on-one evaluation session with Chris, Frank, or Aubrey.
+You will receive individualized attention during a one-on-one evaluation session with Chris or Frank.
 We develop a custom program of treatment in which you actively participate in establishing goals.
 Most important: Restoring painfree movement, strength, health and function.

 We treat all of the common conditions and injuries listed below.
 At the same time, we believe each patient’s situation is unique and deserves customized attention and an individual plan for recovery.
 Give us a call to discuss your condition or problem and how we can help.